 14.Neither should you have stood at the crossroads to cut off his fugitives, nor handed over his survivors in the day of distress.

-16.For as you drank upon my holy mountain, all the nations shall drink continually.
+16.For just as you drank upon my holy mountain, all the nations shall drink perpetually upon you.
 Yea, they shall drink and swallow up, and then they shall be as though they never were.

 17.But deliverance shall be on Mount Zion, and there shall be holiness, and the house of Jacob shall have their possessions.